 3. Who has to pay estate taxes?

-Your estate will have to pay federal estate taxes if its net value when you die is more than the "exempt" amount set by Congress at that time.
-Currently in 2010 there is no federal estate tax, but it is scheduled to return in 2011 with a $1 million exemption and a 55% tax rate.
-Compare this to 2009, when the exemption was $3.5 million and the tax rate was 45%.
-There is no question that more people will be paying more in estate taxes.
-Also, some states have their own death or inheritance tax, so your estate could be exempt from federal tax and still have to pay a state tax.
+Your estate will have to pay federal estate taxes if its net value when you die is more than the exempt amount set by Congress at that time.
+Currently, the federal exemption is $5.45 million (for deaths during 2016 – this amount adjusts annually for inflation) and the tax rate is 40%.
+State estate taxes vary, but because they typically apply at a lower threshold, your estate could be exempt from the federal tax but still have to pay a state tax.

 4. What makes up my net estate?

 To determine your current net estate, add your assets then subtract your debts.
-Insurance policies in which you have any "incidents of ownership" are included in your taxable estate.
+Insurance policies in which you have any “incidents of ownership” are included in your taxable estate.
 This includes policies you can borrow against, assign or cancel, or for which you can revoke an assignment, or can name or change the beneficiary.
-You can see how life insurance can increase the size of your estate and the amount of estate taxes that must be paid.
+Because life insurance proceeds are included in your estate, you can see how having life insurance can increase the size of your estate and the amount of estate taxes that must be paid.

 5. How does an insurance trust reduce estate taxes?

 The insurance trust owns your insurance policies for you.
-Since you don't personally own the insurance or have any "incidents of ownership," it will not be included in your estate -- so your estate taxes are reduced.
-(There is a three-year rule for existing policies, which is explained later.)
+Since you don’t personally own the insurance or have any incidents of ownership, it will not be included in your estate—so estate taxes are reduced.

 6. What if my estate is larger than this?